Scenic Trails

 The most infamous event in the history of Johnstown race relations occurred just two years after the Tulsa Race Massacre.
 On August 30, 1923, a shootout in the Rosedale neighborhood resulted in the death of Robert Young, a Black man, who, by accounts from the time, was drunk, as well as police officers Otto Nukem, Otto Fink, Joseph Louis Abrahams and John James.

-In response, Johnstown Mayor Joseph Cauffiel issued an edict: “I want every Negro who has lived here less than seven years to pack up his belongings and get out.”
+In response, Johnstown Mayor Joseph Cauffiel issued an edict: “I want every Negro, Mexican, and other ethnic folks, who had lived here less than seven years to pack up their belongings and get out.”
 He also called for banning any Black or Mexican laborers from coming to the city and prohibiting gatherings of Black citizens for any reason except church services.
 Ku Klux Klansmen burned crosses around the city.

 Pennsylvania Gov. Gifford Pinchot admonished Caulfield, whose proposal never took legal effect.
 But an estimated 500 Black citizens nevertheless left the city within weeks after the edict.